ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.typ

   "Prince George, BC"
 )

+// For entries without company header, show dates next to position

-// Bullet points for highlights
+// Bullet points
+#v(2pt)
 • Engage with researchers to understand their specific needs and challenges in laboratory and field environments

 • Design customized solutions using CAD \(Computer-Aided Design\) software to address the unique requirements of various research projects

+// Spacing - less for grouped entries, more for separate companies
+#v(8pt)  // Normal spacing for entries with company headers

 #v(design-entries-vertical-space-between-entries)
-// Organization header with date range and location
+// Experience entry with automatic date formatting and empty company handling

+// Format start date

+// Format end date

+// Only show company header if company name is not empty
 #grid(
   columns: (1fr, auto),
   align: (left, right),
-  strong("University of Northern British Columbia"), "Sept 2022 – present"
+  strong("University of Northern British Columbia"), "September 2022 – Present"
 )

-// Position line with location
+// Position line
 #grid(
   columns: (1fr, auto),
   align: (left, right),